Leviathan321/opensbt-core/README.md

 ## Preliminaries

 The tool requires python to be installed.
-Compatibility has been test with python 3.7/3.8.
+Compatibility has been tested with python 3.7/3.8.
 To create a virtual environment and install all dependencies run:

 ```bash
 bash install.sh